Sierra Club Maine Volunteer Opportunities

 Sierra Club Maine Teams

 Climate Action Team (CAT)

 Our Climate Action Team works to address the climate crisis by moving Maine beyond fossil fuels to 100% clean energy like solar, wind, and energy efficiency.
 We also oppose dirty energy projects like the plan to pump dangerous tar sands oil from Canada through Maine.
 If you would like to start on join a local climate action team in your community, contact Glen Brand.

 The Transportation Team advocates for more public transportation choices, electric vehicles and fuel-efficient cars, and smart state and local policies that encourage and support sustainable transportation in Maine.
 We are currently focusing on the exciting proposal to provide new passenger rail service connecting Portland and Lewiston-Auburn, and eventually to other parts of the state and Montreal.
 We are also working to oppose Cianbro Corporation's plan to build a private, East-West toll highway for freight trucks across the Maine Woods region.
-For more information, contact Joan Saxe.
+For more information, contact Tony Donovan.

 The Fundraising Team helps to provide the resources Sierra Club Maine needs to carry out its mission.
 The Team reaches out to members, donors and grantmakers, as well as organizes our successful Annual Dinner & Awards event.
 For more information, contact Jeanine Bischoff.

 Our Political Team helps to elect state and national candidates who will support and promote environmental protection; inform the public about candidates’ environmental positions and voting records; and encourage Club members and concerned citizens to participate in the political process and to volunteer for endorsed campaigns.
 For more information, contact Melissa Walsh Innes.